AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 or there is but the `initAction` property is not provided, the default initial action is to start a search.

+If a table setting file does not specify a setting sequence but does provide table setting properties for a single table setting (as in the [initial example above](#simpleExample)), Ramp assumes that the table setting should be used for all table and record actions.

 The `setting` property specifies the setting to use to display single records, but is also the default setting to use for other actions if the more specialized settings are not provided.
 If the `setting` property is not defined but at least one of the specialized settings is, the main setting is set from the edit setting, the add setting, the search specification setting, the search results setting, the tabular setting, or the deletion confirmation setting (in that order).
-For any of those that are not provided, Ramp uses the now-defined main setting as the default.
+If either the edit or add setting is specified, but not both, the missing edit/add setting is set from the provided one.
+If neither is provided, or if there are any other settings missing, Ramp uses the now-defined main setting as the default.

-A field may also include a reference setting, used when resolving external references.
-If a reference setting is not provided, the add setting is used to resolve external references.

 #### Reducing duplicated information: ####
 NOTE:  It is possible to use inheritance among sections in an `ini` file